Orientation Odysseys: International

 What if my parents or family members are coming with me to Reed?

-As many international students do not have family travel with them to the U.S., we want to let you know that we do not have any formal activities that include parents and family members of international students.
+As many international students do not have family travel with them to the U.S., we want to let you know that we do not have any formal activities that include parents and family members of international students except for our welcome lunch on Sunday, August 21.
 The activities outlined in the schedule are for international students only.
 If you are a parent or family member bringing your student to international orientation, if possible, we encourage you schedule your trip to overlap with the general New Reedie Orientation offering Parent Orientation.
 Please let ISS know if you have any questions.

 I’m not sure if I’m technically an international student.
 I am a U.S. citizen, but have been living abroad.
 Am I able to participate in the International Orientation Odyssey?